Twibel - Libel on Twitter

 - Breach of data protection rights under the General Data Protection Regulation ('GDPR') and Data Protection Act 2018.

-- Harassment – In some circumstances this may also give rise to criminal liability.
+- Harassment - In extreme circumstances a defendant's conduct on Twitter may also give rise to criminal liability.

 What to do if you have been libelled on Twitter

 - Avoid the temptation to respond directly to the tweeter, retaliate or engage in a spat.
-You may undermine any claim you have or, worse still, commit a more serious libel.
+You may make matters worse, undermine any claim you have or, worse still, commit a more serious libel.

 - Print all relevant webpages (ensuring they are date stamped).
 These should show all relevant tweets and the details of the tweeters, including the number of followers they have.
 If the tweet was re-tweeted you should repeat the process for each individual that re-tweeted it.
 If the allegations were republished outside of Twitter you should capture this information.